rahul-sb/LinearActuator/README.md

 # LinearActuator
-Arduino library to control linear actuator driven with feedback
+Arduino library to control linear actuator with feedback